Rikidozan/city-in-east-and-southeast-asia/seminars.md

 ### Semester 2 Readings

-**NOTE:** The readings for semester two may change before the first week of the second semester.
-Feel free to use the list to get ideas for your long essays but please see the updated handbook of readings distributed in the first week of the second semester.

 ### Week 1: Broadening Theoretical Approaches

-Edward Case *The Fate of Place; A Philosophical History* Ch 12 "Giving a Face to Place in the Present" [ebook](http://dx.doi.org/10.1525/california/9780520276031.001.0001)
+**Required Reading**

+Cresswell, Tim. *Place: A Short Introduction*.
+1 edition.
+Malden, MA: Wiley-Blackwell, 2004.
+Ch 1 "Defining Place" pp1-12

+Martin Heidegger "Building, Dwelling, Thinking" in Sharon M. Meagher *Philosophy and the City: Classic to Contemporary Writings* pp119-125

 Gaston Bachelard, *The Poetics of Space*, Introduction, Ch 1 "The House.
 From Cellar to Garret..."
 Ch 2 "House and Universe" Ch 9 "Dialects of Inside and Outside"

 [Harvard Design Magazine: The Poetics of Space by Gaston Bachelard](http://www.harvarddesignmagazine.org/issues/6/the-poetics-of-space-by-gaston-bachelard)

+**Elective Reading**

+A) Augé, Marc. *Non-Places: Introduction to an Anthropology of Supermodernity*.
+2nd English language ed.
+London: Verso, 2008 (2nd Edition).
+Introduction, Prologue, The Near and the Elsewhere, Anthropological Place vii-61.

+B) Edward Case *The Fate of Place; A Philosophical History* Ch 9 "Modern Space as Site and Point" Ch 12 "Giving a Face to Place in the Present" [ebook](http://dx.doi.org/10.1525/california/9780520276031.001.0001)

+C) Cresswell, Tim. *Place: A Short Introduction*.
+1 edition.
+Malden, MA: Wiley-Blackwell, 2004.
+Ch 2 "The Genealogy of Place" Ch 3 "Reading 'A Global Sense of Place'"

+D) Carter, Paul. *The Road to Botany Bay: An Exploration of Landscape and History*.
+Minneapolis: Univ Of Minnesota Press, 2010.
+Introduction, Ch 1 "An Outline of Names" Ch 2 "An Airy Barrier", Ch 7 "Elysiums for Gentlement", Ch 9 "Intimate Charm"

 **Further Reading**

 Edward W. Soja "The Socio-Spatial Dialectic" *Annals of the Association of American Geographers* 70, no 2 (1980)

-### Week 2: “Second Cities”
+### Week 2: “Second Cities and Cities in Motion”

 **Primary Source**

-Isabella Lucy Bird, *Unbeaten Tracks in Japan: An Account of Travels in the Interior Including Visits to the Aborigines of Yezo and the Shrines of Nikkô and Isé* (J. Murray, 1880), letters on Niigata (Letters XV, XVI, XVII)
+* Explore our *Japan Chronicle* and *North China Herald* collections and bring 1-3 articles related either to second cities or to the rise in urban culture in the first half of the 20th century.

-**Secondary Reading**
+**Elective Reading**

-Louise Young, *Beyond the Metropolis: Second Cities and Modern Life in Interwar Japan* (studies of the Weatherhead East Asian Institute), 1 edition (University of California Press, 2013), entire book.
+A) Louise Young, *Beyond the Metropolis: Second Cities and Modern Life in Interwar Japan* (studies of the Weatherhead East Asian Institute), 1 edition (University of California Press, 2013), entire book.

-* *If presenting, do an overview of Young's book*
+B) Lewis, Su Lin. *Cities in Motion: Urban Life and Cosmopolitanism in Southeast Asia, 1920–1940*.
+Asian Connections.
+Cambridge: Cambridge University Press, 2016, entire book.

 ### Week 3: Molding Colonial Spaces

-**Primary Sources**
+**Required Reading**

-* Japan-British Exhibition selected materials
+* Japan-British Exhibition selected sources to be distributed

 Count Hirokichi Mutsu, “The Japan-British Exhibition, 1910,” *Journal of the Royal Society of Arts* 58, no. 2983 (January 21, 1910): 232–43.

-**Secondary Sources**

-Todd Henry, *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45* (Berkeley: University of California Press, 2014), Entire Book.

 Short, John Rennie. *Korea: A Cartographic History*.
 University of Chicago Press, 2012.
 Ch 6 "The Colonial Grid"

+**Elective Reading**

+A) Todd Henry, *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45* (Berkeley: University of California Press, 2014), Entire Book. (ebook)

+B) Taylor, Jean Gelman. *The Social World of Batavia: Europeans and Eurasians in Colonial Indonesia*.
+Univ of Wisconsin Press, 2009.
+Introduction, Ch 1, Ch 4-6. (ebook)

+C) Allen, Joseph R. *Taipei: City of Displacements*.
+University of Washington Press, 2012.
+Ch 2-3, 5-7.

+D) Njoh, Ambe J. ‘French Urbanism in Indochina’.
+In *French Urbanism in Foreign Lands*, edited by Ambe J. Njoh, 89–113. + Waibel, Michael.
+‘The Ancient Quarter of Hanoi – A Reflection of Urban Transition Processes’ *ASIEN*. + Norindr, Panivong. *Phantasmatic Indochina: French Colonial Ideology in Architecture, Film, and Literature*.
+Duke University Press Books, 1997.
+Introduction, Ch 1 "Representing Indochina"

+E) Hotta-Lister, A. *The Japan-British Exhibition of 1910: Gateway to the Island Empire of the East*.
+1 edition.
+Richmond: Routledge, 1999, Entire Book.

 **Further Reading**

+Blussé, Léonard. *Strange Company: Chinese Settlers, Mestizo Women and the Dutch in VOC Batavia*.
+Foris Publications, 1986.
+(P)

 Moore, James.
 “Making Cairo Modern?
 Innovation, Urban Form and the Development of Suburbia, c.
 1880–1922.” *Urban History* 41, no. 01 (2014): 81–104. https://doi.org/10.1017/S096392681300028X.